EtayCohen/deauth-detector/README.md

 Deauth detection written in rust.

 # Get Started
-Pass as argument an interface nad optionally a threshold.
+Pass as argument an interface and optionally a threshold.
 ```
 ./deauth_detector en1
 ```